trizin/avax-subnet-customization/README.md

 Optional extra data that can be included in the genesis block.
 This is commonly set to `0x`.

 #### `gasLimit`
-The block gas limit.
+The total amount of gas that can be used in a single block.
 It should be set to the same value as in [the fee config](#fee-config).
 The value `0x7a1200` is hexadecimal and it's equal to `8,000,000`.

 #### `difficulty`
 The difficulty level applied during the nonce discovering of this block.
 It is usually set to `0x0` for the genesis block.